UIDP Phase I Projects

 These workshops provide a unique forum for representatives from diverse arenas to come together and discuss ways to advance the idea to innovation process in emerging technology areas.
 In addition, these workshops serve as a testbed to demonstrate how best practices and lessons identified by the UIDP can be tested and evaluated.
 Negotiation Agreement Workshops

 – One of the best ways to enhance collaborations is to reduce the time needed to reach sponsored research agreements between parties.
 These workshops use the learnings from the contract accords and real life agreements to add significant understanding to the important issues affecting agreements.

 Partnership Webinar Series

-- The UIDP and the National Council for Entrepreneurial Technology Transfer (NCET2) host the Partnership Webinar Series to highlight programs and initiatives that support or impact university-industry collaborations and promote US competitiveness.
-Information about upcoming webinars and subscription links are available at http://center.ncet2.org/
+- The UIDP hosts the Partnership Webinar Series to highlight programs and initiatives that support or impact university-industry collaborations and promote US competitiveness.
+Information about upcoming webinars is available on the UIDP homepage

 .
 Researcher Collaborative Visits –